thatsoraiden/mantine-supabase-template/README.md

 # React, mantine, supabase template

-Opinionated and ready to go tempalte, for when you need to bootstrap an app in a minute.
+Opinionated and ready to go template, for when you need to bootstrap an app in a minute.

 This example offers an opinionated starter preset for making web apps using a simple sensible technology stack.